 llenziiupui [dot] edu

-Lenzi increased the impact and effectiveness of design within these organizations, developing design strategies and innovation initiatives that meet the overall goals of the business.
+Lenzi increased the impact and effectiveness of design within these organizations, developing design strategies and innovation initiatives to meet the overall goals of the business.
 Along with growing design teams organically, he led the integration of design functions following multiple business acquisitions while at Thomson/RCA.

-As an organizational leader, Lenzi built multi-disciplinary design teams in order to create a seamless customer experience, from the physical object, to digital interfaces and end-user services.
-He worked successfully across a broad range of industries, from consumer products, to digital media and home entertainment services, and medical diagnostic imaging equipment and healthcare information systems.
+As an organizational leader, Lenzi built multi-disciplinary design teams in order to create a seamless customer experience, from the physical object to digital interfaces and end-user services.
+He worked successfully across a broad range of industries, from consumer products, to digital media and home entertainment services, and medical diagnostic imaging equipment and health care information systems.
 His effectiveness in each role was based on understanding that industry’s unique market needs, channel dynamics, and government regulatory requirements and translating these requirements into creative and innovative design solutions.